 ...where drama becomes a degree

-Maintaining artistic purpose, we promise to continue our efforts at providing excellence in service to the community and the university; to perpetuate a high level of personal, scholastic, cultural and artistic development of our students; and to expand our positive theatrical impact.
-Our global community demands that we put forth every effort at increasing theatrical exposure beyond present boundaries.
-With my absolute commitment coupled with the enlightened and invaluable support of the University Administration, our Dean, and the Friends of the Theatre; Full Time Professors Arthur Reese, Nadia Bodie-Smith, Kristi Johnson, and Kenneth Hinton; Adjunct Professors Irving Truitt, Nicole Sainworla, Toya Chinfloo, Howard Craft, and Shrease Johnson Brown, we will continue to offer unparalleled artistic offerings.
+Maintaining our artistic purpose, we promise to continue our efforts at providing excellence in service to the community and the university; to perpetuate a high level of personal, scholastic, cultural, and artistic development of our students; and to expand our positive theatrical impact.
+With the unwavering support of the University Administration, our Dean, and the Friends of the Theatre; and through the creativity and dedication of Professors Arthur Reese, Nadia Bodie-Smith, Kristi Johnson, and Kenneth Hinton; Adjunct Professors Irving Truitt, Nicole Sainworla, Toya Chinfloo, Howard Craft, Shrease Johnson-Thomas, and Chania Wilson, Staff; Murdock Wilson and Lydia Houston, we remain steadfast in our mission to produce artists who are disciplined, visionary, and prepared to serve.

-As always, we measure our success by the achievements of our former students who have progressed to make theatre a practical and sustaining part of their lives.
-We humbly thank the young men and women who have allowed us to be of service to them in their quest for a meaningful education.
-Our theatre majors, both past and present, are the only reasons for our endeavor.
-We acknowledge them with our highest salute.
+As always, we measure our success by the achievements of our students and alumni—those who have made theatre a sustaining part of their lives.
+We thank every young artist who has allowed us to share in their educational and creative journey.
+They are, and will always be, our greatest source of pride and purpose.

 Peace & Blessings,